 Yes, anyone is eligible to submit a concept study for review by the Research Coordinating Committee (RCC).
 Any investigator who can be reasonably expected to conduct the proposed work is eligible to submit a concept proposal to CNICS.
 This includes, but is not limited to: researchers at CNICS sites, CFAR academic centers, non-CFAR academic centers, funding entities, and biotech/pharmaceutical companies.
 Please note, for biotech/pharmaceutical companies, all analyses will be conducted by the CNICS Epidemiology and Biostatistical Core.
 CNICS data will not be shared with for-profit or third party entities.

 Only approved studies are granted access to the CNICS data or specimens.
 The requirements for submission of studies for review include the use of CNICS forms, timelines and SOPs.
 To avoid conflicts and overlap, a member of our leadership team or our designee must be included as a Co-Investigator on all submitted studies.
-CNICS leaders are listed on the CNICS Sites page of our website.
+CNICS leaders are listed on the CNICS Contact Us page of our website.
 If you need assistance finding a collaborator, contact CNICS directly.

 - How do I submit a study for review?

 Instructions and forms for submitting studies to CNICS can be found on our website on the Submit a Proposal page.
 Once submitted, a review call will be scheduled to discuss the proposed concept study.
 Written reviews will be provided prior to the call.
 See the CNICS Concept Proposal Guidelines for further clarification on the review process.

 - What should I expect during the conference call review of my concept study?